-Zimbabwe is generally a water-scarce country with an average annual rainfall of 657 mm, ranging from over 1,000 mm in the Eastern Highlands to around 300-450 mm in the lowveld to the south (Fig. 2).
-Only 37% of the country receives rainfall considered adequate for crop cultivation.
-Climate change projections for Zimbabwe indicate a significant negative trend in precipitation, both under the low, medium and high IPCC emission scenarios (Rainsphere, 2018).
-This will put additional pressure on available water resources.
-The western part of Zimbabwe is generally arid, with little potential for dam sites because of the nature of soils, low rainfall and generally flat topography.
-The country is prone to frequent droughts and flooding, flush correlated to El Niño events that are being worsened by climate change.
-Around 80% population of the concentrated in areas where rainfall is unreliable previous studies and survevs have shown that those with limited access to productive water are extremely vulnerable to climate change impacts.
-The country has experienced recurrent devastating droughts (1982/83.
-1991/92.
-2001/02.
-2002/03, 2004/05, 2006/07, 2011/12 and 2015/16 farming seasons) directly impacting agriculture, food and water security.
+Fig. 2 Mean annual rainfall distribution of Zimbabwe Source: Zimbabwe Meteorological Services Department because of the nature of soils, low rainfall and generally flat topography.
+The country is prone to frequent droughts and flush flooding, strongly correlated to El Niño events that are being worsened by climate change.
+Around 80% of the population is concentrated in areas where rainfall is unreliable and previous studies and surveys have shown that those with limited access to productive water are extremely vulnerable to climate change impacts.
+The country has experienced recurrent devastating droughts (1982/83, 1991/92, 2001/02, 2002/03, 2004/05, 2006/07, 2011/12 and 2015/16 farming seasons) directly impacting agriculture, food and water security.